LambdaInnovation/AcademyCraft/README.md

 Developement
 ===========

-A java8 dev environment with scala compatibility is required.
-Please refer to buildscript for Forge version and dependencies.

-to build the mod you must first build [LambdaLib][lambdalib] locally (use `gradlew install`).
+Before either build the mod or setup the workspace, you must first build [LambdaLib][lambdalib] with the required version as specified in `build.properties` locally (using `gradlew install`).

+## Build

+Simply use `gradlew build`.
 If you encounter `Unknown constant: 18` error, `gradlew build` again and it should be fine.

+## Workspace

+An IDEA workspace with everything required can be set up using `gradlew idea`.
+You must have scala plugin installed.

+Eclipse workspace is not tested.

 Localization
 ============